sihyun-yu/Ogogada/ogogada-reports/DP6/ogogada.md

 Since we want to let the user practice POS feeling like playing game, we ask for test users to follow the 3 tasks below.

 Task 1.
-Get used to the location of important buttons, such as "ICE Americano button".
+Get used to the location of important and frequently used buttons, such as "ICE Americano button".

 Task 2.
 Watch and know how to use Gifticon.

 Task 3.  <strong> Try to be faster </strong> than others to prevent being embarrassed when there are many customers or when you meet any demanding customers.

 We provide the end-to-end scenario of test user who wants to learn how to use Gifticon and how to refund .
 The 3 tasks are mentioned in parenthesis.